Back in the U.S.A.: Recording

-The background vocals on Berry's recording are by Etta James and The Marquees aka Harvey & the New Moonglows, featuring the young Marvin Gaye.
+The background vocals on Berry's recording are by Etta James and The Marquees, aka Harvey & the New Moonglows, featuring the young Marvin Gaye.

-The session was produced by Leonard and Phil Chess and the song was released as Chess single 1729.
+The session was produced by Leonard and Phil Chess, and the song was released as Chess single 1729.

 Alan Dale and The Casuals version

 Alan Dale issued the song in Australia on Colombia in 1959 as a single along with a version of Bo Didley's "Crackin' Up"(45-DO-4086).

 Linda Ronstadt version

 Ronstadt had heard the Berry original while being driven around Los Angeles by Eagles member Glenn Frey who had once been in her band, the track being on a home-made cassette Frey had playing in his tape deck.
-Ronstadt recalls that she'd been reminding Frey "how we used to sit around the Troubadour bar and go: 'Oh it's so horrible and I can't get a record deal.'
+Ronstadt recalls that she had been reminding Frey "how we used to sit around the Troubadour bar and go: 'Oh it's so horrible and I can't get a record deal.'
 We were so broke and so miserable and we'd feel so sorry for ourselves and we were so precious about it.
 Then all of a sudden I looked at him and I went: 'Boy, life's really tough.
 We're going off to ski [at Aspen] with all this money in our pockets, we're going to have a good time, and we've got great music on the tape player.'
 Just then "Back in the U.S.A." came on and I went: 'Boy that would be a great song to sing.
 I think I'll do that one.'"

 The single of Ronstadt's version rose as high as number 11 in Cash Box and reached number 16 on the Billboard Hot 100 chart.
-(It was Top Five in the Detroit market place.)
+(It was Top Five in the Detroit marketplace.)
 On October 16, 1987, Ronstadt joined Chuck Berry onstage at the Fox Theater in St. Louis as part of a concert celebrating Berry's sixtieth birthday.
 According to production assistant Mark Slocombe, despite Ronstadt having rehearsed with the band playing in the key of C, Berry's guitar playing on the actual concert performance of "Back in the U.S.A." necessitated the band performing in the key of G: Slocombe – "Linda Ronstadt's such a pro, you really don't hear her strain or muff it.
 But ... she was so pissed off when she walked off that stage she went right through the Green Room, right out the stage door, climbed into her limo and never came back for the second show.
 [Berry's birthday fête consisted of two concerts planned to feature identical set lists and guest performers.]"
-The Ronstadt/Berry performance of "Back in the U.S.A." was featured in the filmation of Berry's sixtieth birthday concert: the 1987 movie release Hail!
+The Ronstadt/Berry performance of "Back in the U.S.A." was featured in the film of Berry's sixtieth birthday concert, the 1987 movie release Hail!
 Hail!
-Rock 'n' Roll, with the track being included on the soundtrack album: according to Slocombe, "they had a hard time getting [Ronstadt] to sign the release for the [performance] because she was so pissed off."
+Rock 'n' Roll, with the track being included on the soundtrack album; according to Slocombe, "they had a hard time getting [Ronstadt] to sign the release for the [performance] because she was so pissed off."